PacktPublishing/D3.js-Quick-Start-Guide/SVG.md

 - the start point
 - the end point
-- one single control point which acts as both control point and end control point
+- one single control point which acts as both start control point and end control point

 #### Smooth Quadratic Bezier Curve

-The final situation where we can simplify defining a bezier curve is where we have a quadratic bezier curve (one single control point) that is a reflection of the end control point previous curve:
+The final situation where we can simplify defining a bezier curve is where we have a quadratic bezier curve (one single control point) that is a reflection of the end control point of a previous curve:

 ![](https://i.imgur.com/Uw9zVrs.png)